Interactive voice response (IVR) networks.

-ConceptDraw PRO is a powerful diagramming and vector drawing software that allows quick and easy draw the IVR network diagrams.
+ConceptDraw DIAGRAM is a powerful diagramming and vector drawing software that allows quick and easy draw the IVR network diagrams.

 Computer and Networks Area provides solutions that contain the libraries with a great number of predesigned vector stencils, a set of professional looking examples that you can change for your needs.